 (8) To maintain qualification with ERCOT to provide RRS service, each Load Resource, excluding Controllable Load Resources, will be subject to a Load interruption test at a date and time determined by ERCOT and known only to ERCOT and the affected Transmission Service Provider (TSP), to verify the ability to respond to an ERCOT Dispatch Instruction.
 To successfully pass this test, within ten minutes of the receipt of the ERCOT Dispatch Instruction by the Load Resource’s QSE, the Load Resource’s response shall not be less than 95% of the requested MW deployment, nor more than 150% of the lesser of the following:

-(a) The Resource’s Responsibility for RRS, or
+(a) The Resource’s RRS award, or

 (b) The requested MW deployment.

-The requested MW deployment will be the sum of the Resource’s Responsibility for RRS and the telemetered additional capacity between the net power consumption and the Low Power Consumption (LPC).
+The requested MW deployment will be the sum of the Resource’s RRS award and the telemetered additional capacity between the net power consumption and the Low Power Consumption (LPC).
 If a Load Resource has responded to an actual ERCOT Dispatch Instruction in compliance with (a) and (b) above in the rolling 365-day period, ERCOT will use that response in lieu of a Load interruption test.
 If a Load Resource has not responded to an ERCOT Dispatch Instruction in compliance with (a) and (b) above, either in a deployment event or a Load interruption test, in any rolling 365-day period, it is subject to a Load interruption test by ERCOT.
 QSEs may request to have individual Load Resources aggregated for the purposes of Load interruption tests.
 All performance evaluations will apply on an individual Resource basis.